Sciences-Po Paris

 claire.montialoux@sciencespo.fr

-I am a labor economist studying how labor market policies and institutions affect wage inequality, in a global and historical perspective.
+I am an Assistant Professor of Economics at Sciences-Po Paris and a CNRS researcher.
+I am labor economist studying how labor market policies and institutions affect wage inequality, in a global and historical perspective.
+I am affiliated with the CEPR and IZA.
 My PhD dissertation was awarded the W.E.
 Upjohn Institute Award 2020.

 TEACHING